aaronwu901225main/pythonic-function-calling-data/README.md

 # Function Calling Dataset Generator

-This repository contains the code used to generate the synthetic dataset for training Pythonic function calling models [Dria-Agent-a-3B](https://huggingface.co/driaforall/Dria-Agent-a-3B) and [Dria-Agent-a-7B](https://huggingface.co/driaforall/Dria-Agent-a-7B).
+This repository contains the code used to generate the synthetic dataset for training Pythonic function calling model [Dria-Agent-a-7B](https://huggingface.co/driaforall/Dria-Agent-a-7B).

 ## Overview